petrsynek/MLPipeline/readme.md

 Overseer (pipeline runner in our case) - server which will start specific task services and execute pipeline Worker (task in our case) - microservice which will be assigned to execute task

-### To do (/nice to have):

-- exceptions fired when looking if all keys are present should be more specific
-  - implement in is_subset_of to return missing keys
-  - fix in calls
-- for failed fake run print list of module:missing input
-- clear the pipeline tasks that do not lead to desired output (backtrack from outputs to the inputs)
-- implement task execution canceling, expiration, restart (async tasks running in the loop are accessible trough asyncio.Task.all_tasks())
-- more thorough testing
-- pipeline for integration tests is designed to converge, maybe add complex failing pipeline?

 ### Done

 + pipeline and methods